kollehond/reactos/Translate_README.txt

 		standard input is en-US.rc and standard output is af-ZA.rc
 		Usage: awk -f translate2.awk en-US.rc

+	translate3.awk
+		like translate2.awk but for differently named files
+		TODO: document this file

 	Translate.bat
 		This is the file that you run.
 		It has everything specified under c:/sources/reactos/ so if your source code is not there, you need to run a find and replace.
 		It does one translation at a time in the following order:
 			1) Go to the directory of the .rc file
+			For translations with standard naming "en-US.rc"
+			:lang_add <file 1> <file 2>
-			2) Run langadd.awk on the .rc file
+				2) Run langadd.awk on <file 2>
-			3) delete the old .rc file
+				3) delete <file 2>
-			4) rename the generated .rc file to the correct name
+				4) rename tempfile.rc to the former <file 2> name
 				5) Go to subdirectory "lang"
-			6) run translate2.awk on en-US.rc
+				6) run translate2.awk on <file 1>
+			For translations not named "en-US.rc"
+			**Note that the file names are reversed compared to the process for "en-US.rc" files :lang_add_short <file 1> <file 2>
+				2) Go to subdirectory "lang"
+				3) run translate3.awk on <file 2>
+				4) move temp.name to the parent directory
+				5) Go to parent directory
+				6) Run langadd_short.awk on <file 1>
+				7) Delete <file 1>
+				8) Delete temp.name
+				9) Rename tempfile.rc to the former <file 1> name
-		This is currently only done for all the source files where the translation file is specifically named "en-US.rc" All directories that have a "lang" subdirectory can be found in the seperate file "directorylist_for_bat_file.txt" I used excel to concatinate strings for the .bat file, and I have marked the ones that are incorrect in red, in the file "Lang_files_bat.xlsx"
+		All directories that have a "lang" subdirectory can be found in the seperate file "directorylist_for_bat_file.txt" I used excel to concatinate strings for the .bat file, and I have marked the ones that are incorrect in red, in the file "Lang_files_bat.xlsx"
 		The last thing the .bat file does is run the removeDuplMissing.awk on missing.txt, then just replace missing.txt with the updated version.